-In one study, white mulberry dropped post-prandial blood sugar by 16% when it was given to people with type II diabetes, for 3 months.
+In one study, white mulberry dropped post-prandial blood sugar by 16% when it was given to people with type II diabetes for three months.
 Equally intriguing is that HbA1c levels also declined too.
-In another 3 months long investigation, white mulberry reduced insulin levels and raised HDL levels compared to diabetic individuals taking a placebo.
-In a review of 10 previous studies, it was concluded that white mulberries probably lowered insulin and blood sugar levels although more rigorous studies should be conducted to know for sure.
+In another three month long investigation, white mulberry reduced insulin levels and raised HDL levels compared to diabetic individuals taking a placebo.
+A review of 10 previous studies, concluded that white mulberries probably lowered insulin and blood sugar levels, although more rigorous studies should be conducted to know for sure.

 Vanadium 200 mcg

 Vanadium is a trace mineral and an element found on the periodic table of elements (atomic number 23).
 While human and animal investigations have demonstrated vanadium reduces blood sugar levels, the dosages needed are thought to be quite high.
 For example, in one investigation, 150 and 300 mg were used to achieve declines in glucose levels.
 The SugaREX Diverxin supplement has 200 micrograms of vanadium.
 This may be a good thing because animal research suggests high dosages of vanadium may be harmful to the kidneys.